gunet/openeclass/README.md

 our gratitude to all of them for their support.
 A complete list of contributors can be found in the CREDITS.txt file.

-Installation of Open eClass requires a web server with support for PHP >= 5.4 and a database server (MySQL or MariaDB).
+Installation of Open eClass requires a web server with support for PHP >= 5.6 and a database server (MySQL or MariaDB).
 You can find detailed installation instructions as well as other manuals at the following address:

 http://docs.openeclass.org/en:manuals

 GUnet Asychronous e-Learning Group
-June 2016
+October 2018

-# Πλατφόρμα Open eClass 3.4
+# Πλατφόρμα Open eClass 3.7

 http://www.openeclass.org/